hedemil/DD2610-Project-Mean-Flow/meanflow-jax/README_3D_MNIST.md

 **Q:** GPU runs out of memory during training.

 **A:** Reduce `batch_size` in config (try 32 or 16).
 Training will take longer but use less memory.

+### Orientation Misalignment (Fixed)
+**Q:** Why do we need rotation-invariant metrics?

+**A:** The preprocessed 3D MNIST dataset has inconsistent axis orientations between samples.
+This was discovered by visually comparing real vs generated samples and noticing orientation mismatches.
+By testing all 4 rotations (90° increments around z-axis) and selecting the best match, we correct for this data artifact and obtain reliable metrics.
+This is implemented in `utils/evaluation_3d.py` with the `rotation_invariant=True` parameter.

 ## Citation